steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 author: Steve SCHNEPP
 ---

-As a followup of my clock kit, I'm growing a genuine interest into 8051.
-It is more on the verge of "retroputing", as more modern MCU are vastly more powerful.
+As a followup of my clock kit, I'm growing a genuine interest into the 8051.
+It is more on the verge of *retroputing*[^3].
+More modern MCU are vastly more powerful.

+[^3]: Contraction of "Retro Computing"

 ## Simplicity is everything